icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 #Runback water

-The water that runs back on a surface is not usually a unifor sheet of water.
+The water that runs back on a surface is not usually a uniform sheet of water.
-The water tends to breakup into rivulats.
+The water tends to breakup into rivulets.
 This was characterized:

 > A picture of the conditions of wetness which existed on the